Converg3nce/matic-docs/docs/contribute/orientation.md

 There are several ways to identify an area where you can contribute to Matic:

-- The easiest is just to message one of the [Community Maintainers](https://docs.corda.net/docs/corda-os/4.4/contributing-philosophy.html#community-maintainers) saying “I want to help!”.
+- The easiest is just to email one of the [Community Maintainers](/docs/contribute/community-maintainers) saying “I want to help!”.
 They’ll work with you to find an area for you to contribute
-- If you have a specific contribution in mind, confirm whether the contribution is appropriate first by reaching out in the the Matic Telegram group or contacting one of the [Community Maintainers](https://docs.corda.net/docs/corda-os/4.4/contributing-philosophy.html#community-maintainers) directly
+- If you have a specific contribution in mind, confirm whether the contribution is appropriate first by reaching out in the the Matic Telegram group or contacting one of the [Community Maintainers](/docs/contribute/community-maintainers) directly
-- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Matic GitHub issues](https://github.com/maticnetwork) page
+- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Matic GitHub repos](https://github.com/maticnetwork)
 - Issues that additionally have the `good first issue` label are considered ideal for first-timers

 ## **Contribution guidelines**